Dear Members,

 In accordance with the provisions of the Companies Act, 2013 and the Articles of

-Association of the Company, Mr. Kiran Suresh Kulkarni, Whole Time Director of the Company
+Association of the Company, Mr. Siddhartha Deorah, Whole Time Director of the Company is

 being eligible, has offered himself for re-appointment.
 The Board recommends his